Florida Institute of Technology

 In addition to her coaching experience, Silvestrini has received her National Strength and Conditioning certification from the National Strength and Conditioning Association (NSCA).
 During her tenure at AASU, she coached five Peach Belt All-Conference players, four conference Players of the Week and one NFCA National Player of the Week.
 In 2006, the team finished 23rd in the NFCA Division II National Rankings.

-At UNF during the 2008 season, the Lady Ospreys broke the single season record for home runs with 50, and set a new school record for wins as a Division I program with 39.
-In the last two years, Silvestrini has guided North Florida to a 66-48 record (.727 winning percentage).
+At UNF during the 2008 season, the Lady Ospreys broke the single-season record for home runs with 50 and set a new school record for wins as a Division I program with 39.
+Silvestrini has guided North Florida to a 66-48 record (.727 winning percentage) in the last two years.
 Additionally, Val has had six of her student-athletes honored as All-Atlantic Sun players and four named Players of the Week.
-As a coach, she was responsible for the planning and implementation behind softball practices, recruiting, and team travel.
+As a coach, she was responsible for the planning and implementation of softball practices, recruiting, and team travel.
 In addition, she served as the supervisor of academic development for student-athletes and Interim Head Coach at UNF for three months in the summer of 2008.

 show more